tuffylock/dotfiles/new-macbook.md

 * opt-click to maximize window without fullscreen
 * cmd-click to rearrange menu bar icons
 * hold opt when letting go of cmd after cmd-tab to de-minimize all windows for that app
+  * "After playing, here are some notes.
+Contrary to what one could think, the Option trick does not show all windows in the target application.
+As long as the target app has at least one non-hidden window, the Option trick does nothing.
+Otherwise, when the target app has one or more hidden window(s), the Option trick shows one, and only one, of these windows.
+More interesting yet : with apps like the Terminal, or the Activity Monitor, the Option trick will create a new window.
+In fact, Apple Tab with the Option trick is the equivalent of clicking the target app in the Dock."

 # touchbar